cairo-book/cairo-book/src/ch01-01-installation.md

 {{#quiz ../quizzes/ch01-01-installation.toml}}

-## Installing the VSCode extension
+## Installing the VSCode Extension

 Cairo has a VSCode extension that provides syntax highlighting, code completion, and other useful features.
 You can install it from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=starkware.cairo1).
 Once installed, go into the extension settings, and make sure to tick the `Enable Language Server` and `Enable Scarb` options.